taw/z3/README.md

 As for API internals, attributes starting with `_` are FFI internals you shouldn't touch, other attributes are generally legitimate Ruby objects.

-Ruby API tries to catch the most common mistakes, but if you use API in a weird way you can get C crash instead of nice Ruby exception.

 ### Requirements

 To use it, you'll need to install `z3`.
 On OSX that would be: